c0nstexpr/stdsharp/README.md

 # stdsharp-utility

-Contains commonly used c++ code that not impl or well impl in other libs
+Contains commonly used c++ code that not impl or well impl in other libs.
+This project aim to supplement the c++ standard library with fundamental features.
+Headers are arranged in accordance with the standard library structure.

 ## Getting Started